-While the provisions of the catalog will ordinarily be applied as stated, the University reserves the right to change any provision listed in this catalog, without actual notice to students, including but not limited to academic requirements for graduation, course offerings, curricula, academic policies, and other rules and regulations affecting students, to be effective whenever determined by the University.
+While Auburn University at Montgomery reserves the right to make changes to its policies, regulations, curriculum and other items listed in this catalog without actual notice to students, the information accurately reflects policy and progress requirements for graduation effective August 1, 2008.
 These changes will govern current and formerly enrolled students.
 Enrollment of all students is subject to these conditions.

-Every effort will be made to keep students advised of any such changes.
-Information on changes will be available in the Office of Enrollment Services and/or the dean's office.
-It is important that each student be aware of his or her individual responsibility to keep apprised of current graduation requirements for the student's respective degree program.
+Auburn Montgomery will make every effort to keep students advised on any such changes.
+Information on changes will be available online www.aum.edu, the Office of Admissions and/or the dean's office.
+It is important that each student be aware of his or her individual responsibility to keep apprised of current graduation requirements for his or her degree program.

-Auburn University Montgomery is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, Georgia 30033-4097; telephone number 404.679.4501) to award the bachelor's, master's, and specialist degrees, as well as a joint doctoral degree with Auburn University.
+Auburn University at Montgomery is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, GA 30033-4097; 404-679-4501) to award the bachelor's, master's and specialist degrees, as well as a joint doctoral degree with Auburn University.